 The Ligustrum with its thick, dark green leaves can be left untrimmed or shaped into any artistic shape.
 Because it is tolerant of air pollution, wind and poor soils, the glossy privet is much used as a street tree.
 It is still a popular landscape plant, used as a specimen or in borders to create a barrier along driveways or between residential lots.

-We offer Free Delivery Within a 50-mile radius of Lakeland, Florida (All other delivery fees will be quoted at time of purchase), and a One-Year Guarantee on every tree planted by The Tree Planters.
+Deliver is included in the price of your tree.
+We proudly serve the entire state of Florida.
+(All other delivery fees will be quoted at time of purchase), and a One-Year Guarantee on every tree planted by The Tree Planters.

 “Note from Joel”